GetDKAN/dkan_starter/docs/docker-dev-env/docker-changes.rst

 Step-by-step guide
 -----------------

-Steps to pull, change, commit and push the docker web image:
+Steps to pull, change, and commit to the docker web image:
 Please substitute the following in the instructions with the proper details.

 .. code-block:: bash